edalongeville/ESP32_Update/README.md

 # ESP32_Test_Update
-Simple code to test remote update on an ESP32 module.
+Simple code to test remote updating an ESP32 module from a webserver.

 ## Content
 The ino file contains the code running on the ESP32.